brycegoh/HawkerGO/readme.md

 ## Guidelines to edit Models
 1. Always extend `BaseDbFields` as it contains document id
 2. Always make the attributes private and selectively include setters to data that are mutable
-3. If you have business logic, it can be plaed in models as well
+3. If you have business logic, it can be placed in models as well